-While diamonds are not actually rare -- about 100 million carats of gem-quality diamonds were produced in 2008 -- they are certainly expensive.
-So there have been many attempts to market diamond simulants: gems that have similar gemological characteristics to diamond but that could be offered in the market at a much lower price.
+While diamonds are not actually rare - about 100 million carats of gem-quality diamonds were produced in 2008 - they are certainly expensive.
+So there have been many attempts to market diamond simulants; gems that have similar gemological characteristics to diamond but that could be offered on the market at a much lower price.

-A diamond simulant is not a synthetic diamond, since synthetic diamonds are real diamonds (though produced in a laboratory rather than naturally occurring).
+A diamond simulant is not a synthetic diamond, since synthetic diamonds are real diamonds (though produced in a laboratory rather than by nature).
 A simulant is a natural or synthetic material that can imitate or be a lower cost substitute for diamond.

 A successful diamond simulant needs to be hard (diamond has a hardness of 10 on the Mohs scale), display excellent brilliance and fire, and have a color (or lack of color) similar to diamond.
 Many materials have been tried, from manufactured leaded glass (rhinestone) to natural gemstones such as white sapphire, spinel and zircon.